0x00wolf/hkrsAI/README.md

 The options for log format are 'txt' or 'json'.
 If 'txt' is selected, the logs will be saved as human readable text.

 Both options can be set during runtime using the appropriate context management command.

+**The logs directory** will be generated as ./src/logs.
+Any >save commands made that do not specify a path will write the save-file to the logs directory.
+If the config.json gets deleted, the logger will check to see if a file exists before saving a log, and will increase the log number until no file exists.

 ---